RTEMS/rtems-docs/c-user/dual-ported-memory/directives.rst

     This parameter is the external address to convert.

 ``internal``
-    This parameter is the pointer to a pointer variable.
-When the directive call is successful, the external address associated with the internal address will be stored in this variable.
+    This parameter is the pointer to a ``void`` pointer object.
+When the directive call is successful, the external address associated with the internal address will be stored in this object.

 .. rubric:: DESCRIPTION: